boundary/remedy-tsi-bulkingestion-script/README.md

 ### 1) Config

-#### The config element contains all the required configurations to run this script.
+#### The config element contains all the required configuration to run this script.
 ```
 "config": {
   "remedyHostName":"xxxx"  					---> ARServer Host name
   "remedyPort":"",  						---> ARServer port (Not required)
   "remedyUserName":"xxxx",  					---> ARServer UserName
   "remedyPassword":"xxxx",					---> Password
   "tsiEventEndpoint": "https://api.truesight-staging.bmc.com/v1/events", ---> TSI events ingestion API endpoint
   "tsiApiToken":"xxxx",       					---> TSI API Token
   "chunkSize":100,	          				---> No of tickets read and ingested in one chunk
   "conditionFields":[1000000564,3],				---> List of fields to create condition (see below for details)
   "startDateTime":"2017-01-01 00:00 AM GMT+1:00", 		---> Start Date for Remedy conditionFields
   "endDateTime":"2017-05-29 00:00 AM GMT+1:00", 		---> End date for remedy conditionFields
   "retryConfig":3,               				---> Retry configuration, in case of failure
- "waitMsBeforeRetry":5000         --->Time in ms to wait before next retry
+  "waitMsBeforeRetry":5000       				---> Time in ms to wait before next retry
 }

 ```

 > ** You can enter multiple Remedy field Ids as conditions.
-The reader will read based on all these fields falling in the startDate & EndDate configured.*You can enter multiple Remedy field Ids as conditions.
+The reader will read based on all these fields falling in the startDate & EndDate configured. *You can enter multiple Remedy field Ids as conditions.
 The reader will read based on all these fields falling in the startDate & EndDate configured.

-for ex if [1000000564,3] is given & 1000000564 & 3  are fieldIds for ClosedDate & SubmittedDate correspondingly.
-Then Reader will read all the tickets that have closed date or submitted date falling under startDate & endDate
+Ex if [1000000564,3] is given as conditionFields, where 1000000564 & 3  are fieldIds for ClosedDate & SubmittedDate correspondingly, then Reader will read all the tickets that have closed date or submitted date falling under startDate & endDate.

 ### 2) Event Definition
 ```
 Payload field and value						Details/Comment
 "eventDefinition": {					---> TSi event definition json
-	"title": "@TITLE",			---> Value with @ prefix is a placeholder
+	"title": "@TITLE"				---> Value with @ prefix is a placeholder
-	"fingerprintFields": ["IncidentNumber"]    ---> If There is no @ in the value it is treated as it is
+	"fingerprintFields": ["IncidentNumber"] 	---> If There is no @ in the value it is treated as it is.
 	.....
 	.....
 }
 ```

-### 3) Placeholder definitions
+### 3) Placeholder Definition
 ```
 "@SEVERITY": {
 		"fieldId":1000000162,